 A lot of people are owning bond funds instead of buying bonds directly.
-You will find bond funds for many countries and many different types of bonds (the same types we saw earlier).
-And some funds focus on short-term bonds while others focus on long-term bonds.
+You will find bond funds for many countries and different types of bonds (the same types we saw earlier).
+And some funds focus on short-term bonds, while others focus on long-term bonds.

-There are several advantages in choosing bond funds over bonds.
+There are several advantages to choosing bond funds over bonds.

 One advantage of a bond fund is that you can hold the shares forever.
-If you buy a bond, you will have to buy one again once your current bond matures.
+If you buy a bond, you must buy one again once your current bond matures.
 If you have a long-term investing horizon, this will be great.

-Another advantage is that you will lower the impact of changes in interest rate with a bond fund.
+Another advantage is that you will lower the impact of changes in interest rates with a bond fund.
 Indeed, a bond fund will buy bonds of different maturity and buy back new bonds once the old ones mature.
-If you buy a single bond for 10 years, the interest you get can vary widely once you get a new one after 10 years.
+If you buy a single bond for ten years, the interest you get can vary widely once you get a new one after ten years.

 It is still much more practical to use a bond fund instead of investing directly in bonds.
-If you invest in bonds, you will need to buy several bonds, ideally of different durations.
+If you invest in bonds, you must buy several, ideally of different durations.
 And you will have to buy back bonds once they arrive at maturity.
-With a bond fund, you buy the shares of the fund, and you are done.
+With a bond fund, you buy the fund’s shares, and you are done.

 Effects of bonds in your portfolio

 So, what do bonds do on your portfolio?
-Let’s see.
 Overall, they will reduce the volatility.
 But what does it mean for retirement?

 Furthermore, adding bonds to your portfolio will significantly improve the worst duration of your portfolio.
 The worst duration is the earliest a portfolio can fail in retirement.
-So a portfolio in stocks can fail much earlier than a portfolio with extra bonds.
+So stock portfolios can fail much earlier than a portfolio with extra bonds.

 How to choose a bond fund